-9.5 Programming
+8.5 Programming

-9.5.1 Serial Interface
+8.5.1 Serial Interface

-The SPI-compatible serial interface consists of either four signals (\overline{CS} , SCLK, DIN, and DOUT/ \overline{DRDY}), or three signals (in which case \overline{CS} may be tied low).
-The interface is used to read conversion data, read and write registers, and control device operation.
+The SPI-compatible serial interface consists of either four signals ( $\overline{CS}$ , SCLK, DIN, and DOUT/ $\overline{DRDY}$ ), or three signals (SCLK, DIN, and DOUT/ $\overline{DRDY}$ , with $\overline{CS}$ tied low).
+The interface is used to read conversion data, read from and write to registers, and control device operation.

-9.5.2 Chip Select (CS)
+8.5.2 Chip Select ( $\overline{CS}$ )

-The chip select pin ($\overline{\text{CS}}$) selects the ADS1118 for SPI communication.
+The chip select pin (CS) selects the ADS1018 for SPI communication.
 This feature is useful when multiple devices share the same serial bus.
-Keep $\overline{\text{CS}}$ low for the duration of the serial communication.
-When $\overline{\text{CS}}$ is taken high, the serial interface is reset, SCLK is ignored, and DOUT/ $\overline{\text{DRDY}}$ enters a high-impedance state.
-In this state, DOUT/ $\overline{\text{DRDY}}$ cannot provide data-ready indication.
-In situations where multiple devices are present and DOUT/ $\overline{\text{DRDY}}$ must be monitored, lower $\overline{\text{CS}}$ periodically.
-At this point, the DOUT/ $\overline{\text{DRDY}}$ pin either immediately goes high to indicate that no new data are available, or immediately goes low to indicate that new data are present in the Conversion register and are available for transfer.
+Keep CS low for the duration of the serial communication.
+When CS is taken high, the serial interface is reset, SCLK is ignored, and DOUT/DRDY enters a high-impedance state.
+In this state, DOUT/DRDY cannot provide data-ready indication.
+In situations where multiple devices are present and DOUT/DRDY must be monitored, lower CS periodically.
+At this point, the DOUT/DRDY pin either immediately goes high to indicate that no new data are available, or immediately goes low to indicate that new data are present in the Conversion register and are available for transfer.
 New data can be transferred at any time without concern of data corruption.
 When a transmission starts, the current result is locked into the output shift register and does not change until the communication completes.
 This system avoids any possibility of data corruption.

-9.5.3 Serial Clock (SCLK)
+8.5.3 Serial Clock (SCLK)

-The serial clock (SCLK) features a Schmitt-triggered input and is used to clock data on the DIN and DOUT/DRDY pins into and out of the ADS1118.
-Even though the input has hysteresis, TI recommends keeping SCLK as clean as possible to prevent glitches from accidentally shifting the data.
-If SCLK is held low for 28 ms, the serial interface resets and the next SCLK pulse starts a new communication cycle.
-This time-out feature can be used to recover communication when a serial interface transmission is interrupted.
+The serial clock pin (SCLK) features a Schmitt-triggered input and is used to clock data on the DIN and DOUT/DRDY pins into and out of the ADS1018.
+Even though the input has hysteresis, keep SCLK as clean as possible to prevent glitches from accidentally shifting the data.
+To reset the serial interface, hold SCLK low for 28 ms, and the next SCLK pulse starts a new communication cycle.
+Use this time-out feature to recover communication when a serial interface transmission is interrupted.
 When the serial interface is idle, hold SCLK low.

-9.5.4 Data Input (DIN)
+8.5.4 Data Input (DIN)

-The data input pin (DIN) is used along with SCLK to send data to the ADS1118.
-The device latches data on DIN on the SCLK falling edge.
-The ADS1118 never drives the DIN pin.
+The data input pin (DIN) is used along with SCLK to send data to the ADS1018.
+The device latches data on DIN at the SCLK falling edge.
+The ADS1018 never drives the DIN pin.

-9.5.5 Data Output and Data Ready (DOUT/DRDY)
+8.5.5 Data Output and Data Ready (DOUT/DRDY)

-The data output and data ready pin (DOUT/DRDY) is used with SCLK to read conversion and register data from the ADS1118.
+The data output and data ready pin (DOUT/DRDY) is used with SCLK to read conversion and register data from the ADS1018.
 Data on DOUT/DRDY are shifted out on the SCLK rising edge.
 DOUT/DRDY is also used to indicate that a conversion is complete and new data are available.
 This pin transitions low when new data are ready for retrieval.
-DOUT/DRDY is also able to trigger a microcontroller to start reading data from the ADS1118.
+DOUT/DRDY is also able to trigger a microcontroller to start reading data from the ADS1018.
 In continuous-conversion mode, DOUT/DRDY transitions high again 8 μs before the next data ready signal (DOUT/DRDY low) if no data are retrieved from the device.
-This transition is shown in Figure 38.
+This transition is shown in Figure 11.
 Complete the data transfer before DOUT/DRDY returns high.

-(1) $\overline{\text{CS}}$ may be held low.
-If $\overline{\text{CS}}$ is low, DOUT/ $\overline{\text{DRDY}}$ asserts low indicating new data are available.
+(1) $\overline{CS}$ can be held low if the ADS1018 does not share the serial bus with another device.
+If $\overline{CS}$ is low, DOUT/DRDY asserts low indicating new data are available.

-Figure 38.
-DOUT/DRDY Behavior Without Data Retrieval in Continuous Conversion Mode
+Figure 11.
+DOUT/DRDY Behavior Without Data Retrieval in Continuous-Conversion Mode voltage.